The home of smart buildings, smart equipment and IoT

 Making your system’s navigation as easy as possible is one of the best ways to improve your interface.
 Here are a few different approaches to that.

 There are two basic types of navigation in a BAS: drill down and menu navigation.
 Traditionally, BAS user interfaces are uni-dimensional with drill down navigation.
-There’s only one path to get to where you need to go, which means getting back home requires numerous back spaces and clicks.
-Not only is that inefficient, it’s also confusing because the user has no idea where they are in the navigation, or how to get back after they’ve drilled down a few levels (or clicks).
+There’s only one path to get to where you need to go, which means getting back home requires numerous back keystrokes or clicks.
+Not only is that inefficient, it’s also confusing because the user has no idea where they are in the navigation, or how to get back after they’ve drilled down a few levels.

 For the system integrator, creating drill down menus is labor intensive because it requires multiple configuration steps to add links to create the drill down paths.
 In FIN, the drilldown navigation is created more efficiently through the use of graphic creation wizards.
 We have wizards for creating campus map, building elevations, and floor plans that do much of the heavy lifting by creating the relationships that are used for the navigation.